Stimulated emission: Stimulated emission cross section

+Classical model

+Stimulated emission can also occur in classical models, without reference to photons or quantum-mechanics.
+The classical electromagnetic field interacts with a classical medium and increases its energy (absorption) or decreases its energy (stimulated emission).

 Optical amplification

 Stimulated emission can provide a physical mechanism for optical amplification.
 If an external source of energy stimulates more than 50% of the atoms in the ground state to transition into the excited state, then what is called a population inversion is created.
 When light of the appropriate frequency passes through the inverted medium, the photons are either absorbed by the atoms that remain in the ground state or the photons stimulate the excited atoms to emit additional photons of the same frequency, phase, and direction.
 Since more atoms are in the excited state than in the ground state then an amplification of the input intensity results.